yaroslavdomb/HTML_CSS_final_project/Docs/ReadMe.txt

-        --my-nav-menu-bg-color = background color for navigation elements on hover --my-txt-color_2 = text color for footer header for dark/light mode --my-button-bg-color = background color for file "download" button on hover
+        --my-nav-menu-bg-color = background color for navigation elements on hover --my-txt-color_2 = text color for footer header for dark/light mode --my-button-bg-color = background color for file "download" button on hover --my-placeholder-txt-clr = placeholder color
     Responsivity:
-        --my-margin-top-medium-scr = top margin for screens <1000px for the message field
+        --my-margin-top-right-side = top margin for screens <1000px for the message field --my-margin-top-h1 = = top margin for screens <1000px for the h1